Table of contents

 Per-Cycle Consistency Rule

-The consistency rule on funded LucidPro is calculated per payout cycle, not across the entire funded phase.
-This is important because it changes how you manage your daily P&L.
+The consistency rule on funded LucidPro is calculated per payout cycle and resets after every approved payout.
+Nothing rolls forward across the funded phase, which is what makes it manageable.

-Your single largest winning day within a payout cycle can't exceed 35% of that cycle's total profit.
+Your single largest winning day within a payout cycle can't exceed 40% of that cycle's total profit.
 This is measured at the time you request a payout.
+Accounts purchased or reset before November 28, 2025 at 3:00 PM ET keep the older 35% threshold instead; Lucid's help center documents both numbers side by side.

 Here's the math on a 3-day cycle: